 Okay, maybe this is all a bit overwhelming.
 After all, you just want to get from A to B as cheaply as possible, right?

-Your ticket to 40,000 free points (and a $75 flight to Asia) is in the American Express Business Gold Rewards Card.
+Your ticket to 25,000 points (and a $75 flight to Asia) is in the American Express Gold Rewards Card.
 Just take 3 minutes to fill out the application form, and you'll have your Gold Rewards Card in your hands within a week.

 And that's it!
 You'll be enjoying authentic dim sum in no time.